Keshab5300/Spotify-Youtube-data---power-BI/README.md

 - Rename columns where necessary for clarity.
 # 🛠 Tools and Techniques
 - Tools Used:
--# Microsoft Excel
+-Microsoft Excel
--- Python (Pandas, NumPy)
+- Python (Pandas, NumPy)
 - Techniques:
--- Data Cleaning
+- Data Cleaning
--- Data Standardization
+- Data Standardization
--- Handling Missing Values
+- Handling Missing Values
--- Advanced Data Manipulation
+- Advanced-Data Manipulation
 # 📊 Outcome
 - A fully cleaned and structured dataset ready for analysis.
 - Improved data consistency and usability for deriving insights into music trends and audience behavior.